-Having outbound links and citing external sources is for developing credibility in readers and Google crawlers.
+Having outbound links and citing external sources is for developing credibility with readers and Google crawlers.
 Ensure that you are linking back to reliable sources and high-quality websites.

 Moreover, make sure there are no broken links as they affect user experience and SEO.
-If you may have more website pages, it is better to make it engaging.
-It will help you keep readers and assist them in search for relevant content.
+If you may have more website pages, it is better to make them engaging.
+It will help you keep readers and assist them in searching for relevant content.

 Your site is likely running with images, which is fair as image plays significantly to enhance both rankings and user experience.
-They create your content more engaging, easy-to-understand, memorable, and help you get more traffic to your site.
+They create your content more engaging, easy to understand, and memorable, and help you get more traffic to your site.
 To improve your images for on-page optimization, below are the things to make sure,

 - Image File Size

 Lots of images slow down your website’s page load speed.
 Load speed is a key ranking factor for both mobile and desktop searches.
 So, ensure to make a compressed and reduced image size (preferably under 70 kb).